 5 Christmas Island

-This morning’s highlights will commence with a visit to a cave that supports a nesting colony of glossy swiftlets followed by a swim at Flying Fish cove or a look around the settlement.
+This morning’s highlights will commence with a swim at Flying Fish cove or a look around the settlement.
 After lunch we will visit the southern part of the island where much of the islands phosphate mining did, and still does take place.
 This is followed by a walk on a forest trail on the central plateau where large emergent trees such as Syzigum, Pisonia and Planchonella occur.
 Their associated epiphytes and vines include an endemic Hoya.
 Another endemic, Pandanus pelatus with stilt like roots, also grows here.
 B

 6 Christmas Island

 Another full day out takes us to the western side of the island, firstly to Murray Hill, the highest point at 361m and then on to the Dales.
 Here the Non-porous volcanic basalt meets the porous limestone on the surface and streams flow all year round.
 This proves good habitat for the blue and robber crabs and also offers the rare opportunity on Christmas Island for a shower under a waterfall.
 We return to the settlement via a breeding area of the rare and endemic Abbots Booby which nests in the canopy of the emergent forest.
 B